yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 ### AWS Configuration

 In order Terraform to create resources on AWS, an AWS configuration is required.
-Follow the steps below on the controller server to create an configuration:
+Follow the steps below to create an configuration:

+**On a web browser:**

 1. Go to [AWS Management Console](https://aws.amazon.com/console/) and login.
 2. On the console go to **IAM** service.